cameronkerrnz/cameronkerrnz.github.io/content/posts/2024/profiling-postgis.md

 - Our function will exist explicitly in the `profiling` schema
 - The language will change from 'c' to 'plpgsql'
 - You'll need to give the parameters names so you can refer to them in the body.
-- I like to be explicit when creating such wrappers in this case when referring to anything in the `postgis` schema. **You MUST NOT refer to an unqualified `st_area` in this function; only `postgis.st_area`, or you will end up with unbounded recursion.
+- I like to be explicit when creating such wrappers in this case when referring to anything in the `postgis` schema. **You MUST NOT refer to an unqualified `st_area` in this function; only `postgis.st_area`, or you will end up with unbounded recursion**.
-- I like to update the function comment also... but this is optional.
+- I like to update the function comment to include a `[PROFILING]` label... but this is optional.
 - Don't forget the ownership statement.
-- The body of the function will be replaced.
+- The body of the function will be replaced with a single RETURN statement pointing to the function in the `postgis` schema.

 Here's my wrapper for `st_area`